Roots and Radishes

 • 📖 Recipe

-• Butternut squash - For soup, you'll likely want a 2-3 pound squash for most recipes (check the specific recipe you're making).
-For roasting butternut squash cubes, the squash size is less important.
+• What size butternut squash to get - For soup, you'll likely want a 2-3 pound squash for most recipes (check the specific recipe you're making).
+But if you're just roasting butternut squash cubes for side dish, the size is less important.
 Rather, you'll want to play closer attention to how many cubes are on your sheet pan so they aren't too close together.
 More on that shortly!

 • Maple & sage - Similarly to how pumpkin and sage pair well together in this pumpkin pasta with sage, butternut squash and sage are also delicious when paired.
 Toss the squash cubes in 1-2 tablespoons pure maple syrup and sprinkle with 1-2 tablespoons finely chopped fresh sage before roasting.